 Tissue Preparation for Fixation

-Tissue specimens of interest, they should be placed in a fixative of choice.
+Tissue specimens of interest should be placed in a fixative of choice.
 The volume of fixative should amount to, at the very least, 10x the size of the specimen.
 There should be ample space surrounding the specimen so that proper infiltration of the fixative can occur.
-If fixation is incomplete or takes too long to occur the finished product will not show the correct detail under the microscope.
+If fixation is incomplete or takes too long to occur, the finished product will not show the correct detail under the microscope.
 Improper fixation cannot be compensated for later in processing.